Netflix/NfWebCrypto/README.md

 Web Cryptography API Polyfill

-This branch contains the /web directory from the master branch, to host Javascript unit tests on GitHub.
+This branch contains the /web directory from the master branch, to host the Javascript unit tests on GitHub.